In this article

 2. Cash advances

-A cash advance is a lump sum given to an employee before an expense is incurred.
+A cash advance is a lump sum given to an employee before they incur expenses.
 Advances can be especially helpful when an employee is unable or unwilling to cover business expenses out of pocket, or when an employer doesn’t want to require an employee to do so.
 They can also help cover expenses when a merchant or vendor doesn’t accept a company credit card.

 3. Corporate cards

-A corporate card is a credit or charge card that employees can use to cover business expenses with pre-approved funds.
-Giving an employee access to a corporate card makes it possible to avoid most reimbursements altogether and may even translate into discounts on certain purchases, saving your business time and money versus a lengthy reimbursement process.
+A corporate card is a credit or charge card employees can use to cover business expenses with pre-approved funds.
+Giving an employee access to a corporate card makes it possible to avoid reimbursement of expenses altogether and may even lead to discounts on certain purchases, saving your business time and money versus a lengthy reimbursement process.

-Ramp helps you manage employee expenses more easily.
-Our expense management software helps to categorize, review, and approve employee reimbursements.
-Plus, our suite of automation tools streamlines everything from receipt collection to request approvals.
+Ramp makes it easier to manage employee expenses.
+Our expense management software helps categorize, review, and approve employee reimbursements.
+Our suite of automation tools streamlines everything from receipt collection to request approvals.

 Try Ramp for free